Looking for the top spots where to stay in Phoenix? This guide to the top areas and accommodations is here to show you all the best places in Phoenix!

 Make sure to check out the pool in your free time—complete with cabanas and underwater speakers.
 Clarendon is within walking distance of the convention center, several shops, and some of the best restaurants in the city.

 The rooms are industrial-style with an urban chic vibe.
+Our room had an interesting bathroom sink that you could access from the shower or outside the bathroom.
+Interesting, for sure!
 Take an afternoon dip in the pool where you can also get drink and food service while you relax.
+Or take a siesta in the super-comfortable beds.

 Resort—The Phoenician: I stayed here for a business conference years ago and still can’t get it out of my head.
 This place is gorgeous!